titania-research-labs/mev-tokyo/README.md

 We are looking for sponsors to support the event.
 There are two sponsorship tiers:

 1. $2,000
-    - Distribution of swag and flyers
+    - Opportunity to distribute your company's swag and flyers to attendees

 2. $4,000
     - Ability to stay at the research house
-    - Distribution of swag and flyers
+    - Opportunity to distribute your company's swag and flyers to attendees
     - Opportunity for a lightning talk at the event

 Now we are supported by Ethereum Foundation (ESP) and Mycel.